Megan Campbell said to be new National Party chief of staff

 Simon Bridges' chief of staff was Jamie Gray, a former public servant who became an adviser in the former Energy Minister's office.

-When former Prime Minister Sir Bill English entered Opposition he appointed his former senior press secretary Craig Howie as his chief press secretary.
+When former Prime Minister Sir Bill English entered Opposition he appointed his former senior press secretary Craig Howie as his chief of staff.

 Muller would be expected to fill his office with a mixture of some existing National Party staff and his own appointments.